 Nearly 90 percent of customers who search for a local business via their mobile device will visit or call that business within 24 hours.
 With 40 percent of mobile searches having a local intent, it's easy to see why location marketing is something you'll want to consider embracing as part of your overall marketing and engagement strategy.
 When on mobile devices, most people spend their time in mobile apps, presenting another potential source of engagement.
 The location technology available today also presents many opportunities for marketers looking to boost their return on investment.
 By adhering to some of the best practices like the ones discussed here, businesses can increase their possibilities of enjoying effective and successful location-based marketing campaigns.

-To deliver proximity or location-based marketing campaigns, you need a platform.
-You’ll find a complete list of location marketing software providers here.
+To deliver location-based marketing campaigns, you'll need a platform.
 A lot of them offer a trial version.